HalimehAgh/llm-engineering-exercises/exercises/01-webpage-summarizer/README.md

 # 01 - Webpage Summarizer

-Short description: Scrapes a URL and summarizes its content using OpenAI LLM.
+Scrapes a URL and summarizes its content using OpenAI LLM.

 ## Quickstart